Skip to main content

 La Condamine

-La Condamine, Monaco's main port area, offers a blend of traditional and modern dining experiences.
-Seafood restaurants are prevalent, showcasing the day's fresh catches.
-Visitors can also find casual eateries and cafes serving local specialties and international fare.
+La Condamine is Monaco's main port district, where traditional and modern cooking sit side by side.
+Seafood restaurants dominate, working with the day's catch, and there are also casual eateries and cafes serving local specialties and international dishes.

 Cultural Significance: